-Storing requirements in Jira Software can contribute to a big improvement for your projects.
-It’s not a secret that executing the whole software development inside one tool speeds up the process and makes it much clearer for all the stakeholders than conducted using external solutions.
-Everyone can keep on track and follow the changes every step on the way.
-If you decide on using a dedicated requirements and test management tool for Jira, your range of possibilities gets even wider.
-Testing apps can provide you with requirements coverage reports and many more features, which properly used support efficient, well-organized workflow and prevent possible bugs in the final product.
+Storing requirements in Jira Software can contribute to a big improvement of your projects.
+It is no secret that performing all software development within one tool speeds up the process and makes it more understandable for all stakeholders than using external solutions.
+Everyone can keep up and follow the changes every step of the way.
+If you choose to leverage the specific requirements and test management tools for Jira, your range of capabilities expands even further.
+Testing apps can provide you with requirements coverage reports and many other features that, when used correctly, support an efficient, well-organized workflow and prevent potential bugs in the final product.

 Deviniti is an Atlassian Platinum Solution Enterprise Partner and a Platinum Marketplace Partner.
 We’ve developed two Jira add-ons for requirements and test management, as well as dozens of applications for other purposes available on the Atlassian Marketplace.